felippepuhle/tholz-hass-integration/README.md

 - **Water Heater Control** (heating entities)
 - **Pump Controls** (switch entities)

-> ⚠️ Some entities, such as lights, are still under development and will be added in future updates.
+> ⚠️ Some entities are still under development and will be added in future updates.

 ## Installation